JeremyCollinsMPI/Flight-delays/README.md

 Initially, a model with just one layer predicting the output was used (i.e. model = tf.keras.Sequential([feature_layer, layers.Dense(1, activation='sigmoid')]), equvalent to a logistic regression.
 An additional layer was added because it was found to reduce the test loss.

-The code uses the following tensorflow tutorial for classifying structured data as a template for preparing the feature columns (https://www.tensorflow.org/beta/tutorials/keras/feature_columns).
+The code uses the following tensorflow tutorial template for preparing the feature columns (https://www.tensorflow.org/beta/tutorials/keras/feature_columns).

 ### Results